Loading...

 Q Is Sabah Malaysia’s largest Christian state?

-No, but Sabah is Malaysia’s second-largest Christian state after Sarawak.
-About 27% of Sabahans are Christian (2020), compared to ~24% in Sarawak.
-This is more than five times the national average of ~9%, making Sabah and Sarawak exceptional in a Muslim-majority nation.
+No. Sabah is Malaysia’s second-largest Christian state after Sarawak.
+About 24.7% of Sabahans are Christian (2020 Census, 843,734 people), while Sarawak is roughly 50% Christian.
+Both are far above the national average of about 9%, making them exceptional in a Muslim-majority nation.
 Christianity is strongest among the Kadazan-Dusun, Murut, and Rungus.

 Q Which ethnic groups are Christian?